CSCfi/elixir-rems-proxy/docs/instructions.rst

 Deployment
 ------------------------

-User OpenShift s2i to build an image
+Use OpenShift s2i to build an image

 .. code-block:: console